alexhkurz/introduction-to-coalgebraic-logic/README.md

 ### create a pdf

-Following [Build a PDF](https://jupyterbook.org/en/stable/advanced/pdf.html), first run `pip install pyppeteer` once to install `pyppeteer`.
-Then build the pdf with
+Following [Build a PDF](https://jupyterbook.org/en/stable/advanced/pdf.html), I first run `pip install pyppeteer` to use with  `jb build . --builder pdfhtml` but this produced the error `pyppeteer.errors.TimeoutError: Navigation Timeout Exceeded: 30000 ms exceeded.` The following did produce a pdf.

 ```
 jb build . --builder pdflatex
 ```

 This would need some work by hand to have a nice layout.
-Maybe worth the effort once a book reaches a state where a book can be considered more or less finished ... until then I think it is better to just produce html.
+Maybe worth the effort once a book reaches a state where a book can be considered more or less finished ...
 ### important commands

 If, for example, the table of contents in the left-hand pane behaves in a strange way, clean out `_build`: